-This international speciality is co-accredited by IUEM at UBO and by ENSTA Bretagne.
-It aims at providing students the physical and dynamic properties of the marine environment and related engineering elements (ships in particular) knowledge.
-It includes 3 courses: Ocean and Climate Physics (POC), Marine Geophysics (GM) and Naval Hydrodynamics (HN).
-These 3 courses have a common block in M1: fluid and solid mechanics, applied mathematics, data analysis, numerical modelling… The specialisations for each course are more important in M2.
+This international specialty is co-accredited by IUEM to UBO and by ENSTA Bretagne.
+It aims to provide students with knowledge of the physical and dynamic properties of the marine environment and related engineering elements (especially ships).
+It has 3 courses: Ocean and Climate Physics (POC), Marine Geophysics (GM) and Naval Hydrodynamics (HN).
+These 3 paths have a common block in M1: fluid mechanics, solids, applied mathematics, data analysis, numerical modelling… The specializations for each course are more important in M2.
 The training is based on long academic or industrial research internships at the end of M2.

-This mention enables access to PhD training within the context of the PhD School of Marine and Coastal Sciences, as well as to jobs as design engineer in many regional, national or foreign companies.
-The Brittany context is indeed particularly developed for marine sciences and technologies.
+This specialty allows access to doctoral training within the framework of the UBL Doctoral School of Marine and Coastal Sciences, as well as to jobs as a research engineer in many regional, national or foreign companies.
+The context in Brest is particularly developed for marine science and technology.

-We hope that a new course in Ocean Data Sciences will open at the start of the 2020 academic year as part of the Ocean Climate Physics course.
-Following this course and then studying one year of Marine Geomatics at ENSTA Bretagne ( depending on the admission file) will permit the access to the diploma from this major engineering school.
+We hope that a new Ocean Data Sciences training path will open in September 2019, as part of the Ocean Physics and Climate course, and then in 2020 independently.
+Following this course and then doing a year of Marine Geomatics at ENSTA Bretagne (subject to admission on file) will open the way to the diploma of this great Engineering School.

 The program focuses on the physics of the sea (POC specialty), of the Earth particularly under the sea (GM specialty) and of ships and naval structures (HN specialty).
 In M1 the common scientific basics (Fluid and solid mechanics, applied maths, numerical analysis) are taught.
 In M2, the specific knowledge of each specialty is taught.
 Projects and internships are essential in the program.
 Relation with research centres and with private companies are central to research training.